Mavzuna2001/Mavzuna2001/README.md

 - 👋 Hi, I’m @Mavzuna2001
 - 👀 I’m interested in programming, robotics and fine arts.
-- 🌱 I’m currently learning C language.
+- 🌱 I’m currently learning programming languages.
 - 💞️ I’m looking to collaborate on inetersting everything.
 - 📫 How to reach me mavzun20@mail.ru and vasiyashams@gmail.com